 PROJECT LEADERSHIP

-After receiving has Masters Degree in Counseling at Gallaudet University in 1989, Steve moved to Santa Fe, New Mexico to work as a mental health counselor at the New Mexico School for the Deaf.
+After receiving his Master's Degree in Counseling at Gallaudet University in 1989, Steve moved to Santa Fe, New Mexico to work as a mental health counselor at the New Mexico School for the Deaf.
 His practice there focused on deaf children and their families.
 While living in New Mexico, he was instrumental in helping to establish the New Mexico Commission for the Deaf and Hard of Hearing and was elected as the first Chair of the Commission.
 He is a Past President of the New Mexico Association of the Deaf.
-[MORE]

 Ms. Reese is the Deaf Services Coordinator for the state with the Alabama Department of Mental Health.
 She previously worked as a Regional Coordinator for the Deaf in Region II/Birmingham area.
 Before that she worked as a resource trainer for the CAPE-D/HH (Center for Abuse Prevention and Education for the Deaf and Hard of Hearing children) and has provided trainings to various schools/programs serving deaf and hard of hearing children.
 She has also worked on a curriculum designed to help school teachers/administrators teach sexual abuse prevention to children from K-12.
 Previously, she was an assistant director for the Gallaudet University Regional Center in Massachusetts where she developed workshops, conferences relating to the area of deafness.